n039727/p6scheduling/README.md

 *Command Line*

-To expose the web service we started from the existing WSDL and it has been used the JAXB2 maven plugin to generate the java classes.
-The plugin re-generates by default all the necessary classes,  the maven goal xjc:xjc runs by default.

 To compile you can run the command
 ``
-compile
-``

-that executes the command:

-``
 mvn clean install -Dproperties.dir=C:/test-configs
 ``

 If you want to run Integration tests:

-``
-compile i
-``

-that executes:

 ``
 mvn clean install -Pintegration_tests -Dproperties.dir=C:/test-configs